If you have a smartphone with an error “Connection Problem or Invalid MMI Code”, there are several fixes that can solve the problem.

 It mainly is a problem with a Sim Card and is an error that happens commonly with Dual Sim Card smartphones.

-There are several fixes that can solve the issue from manually switching the network such as 3G or 4G LTE to clearing old data.
+There are several fixes that can solve the issue from manually switching the network such as 4G LTE or 5G, to clearing out old data.

 The most common problem with a MMI Code Error is the smartphone Sim Card having a problem with authorization on the mobile network.

 4 Fixes for Connection Problem or Invalid MMI Code?

 - Change the Mobile Network Band

 If you haven’t already, restarting the smartphone can often get it working again.

 The phone may have an error which a restart will often clear.

 The next option is to clear the mobile data and the cache.
 This data may have bad information that is causing an error.